-Tampa Bay Water and Hillsborough County have testing and treatment systems in place to ensure that water delivered to customers meets quality standards.
-In our Northwest system, we add chloramines as a disinfecting agent at a level designed to suppress the growth of harmful organisms.
-Fluoride is added at levels recommended to prevent tooth decay and a corrosion inhibitor is added to reduce the possibility of harmful leaching of lead and copper from plumbing.
+Hillsborough County has testing and treatment systems in place to ensure that water delivered to customers meets quality standards.
+In our Cypress Cove system, we add chlorine as a disinfecting agent at a level designed to suppress the growth of harmful organisms.